alandoherty95/Milestone-Project-2/README.md

-- [Open Weather_Api](https://openweathermap.org/api) Open Weather API was used to display the current weather conditions in Limerick City on the home page.
+- [Open Weather API](https://openweathermap.org/api) Open Weather API was used to display the current weather conditions in Limerick City on the home page.

-- [Google Maps Api](https://cloud.google.com/maps-platform) Google Maps API was used to create the map on the home page.
+- [Google Maps API](https://cloud.google.com/maps-platform) Google Maps API was used to create the map on the home page.